Sujal-SM/Retail-store-sample-app/README.md

 This project demonstrates a Retail Store microservices application deployed on Amazon EKS (Elastic Kubernetes Service) using a DevSecOps + GitOps pipeline.
 The infrastructure is fully automated with Terraform, and application delivery is handled through ArgoCD using Helm charts for Kubernetes manifests.

-this is an automated app which will contain devsecops , terraform , docker , gitops , argocd and eks cluster we will make k8s file from helm helm is a package manager

 ### **Required Tools**